WHAT IS MOLLUSCUM CONTAGIOSUM?

 HOW IS MOLLUSCUM CONTAGIOSUM TREATED?

-Although the lumps usually disappear on their own, many patients prefer to be treated.
-At the MSHC we usually freeze them using liquid nitrogen or sometimes apply imiquimod (Aldara) cream or podophyllotoxin paint.
-Avoid genital hair shaving/waxing/trimming during treatments to prevent the spread of MC.
+Although the lumps usually disappear on their own, most people prefer to be treated.
+At the MSHC we usually freeze them using liquid nitrogen or sometimes prescribe imiquimod (Aldara) cream or podophyllotoxin paint.
+We also recommend that you avoid genital hair shaving/waxing/trimming during treatments to minimise the spread of MC.

 This fact sheet is designed to provide you with information on Molluscum contagiosum.
 It is not intended to replace the need for a consultation with your doctor.
 All clients are strongly advised to check with their doctor about any specific questions or concerns they may have.
 Every effort has been taken to ensure that the information in this pamphlet is correct at the time of printing.Last Updated November 2017